 There are certain MOS processes (VMOS, DMOS) of an intermediate form in which the channel length is determined by diffusion profiles.
-While competitive at present feature sizes, these likely are interim technologies which will present no particular advantage at submicron feature sizes.
+While competitive at present feature sizes, these are likely to be interim technologies which will present no particular advantage at submicron feature sizes.

-The scaling of the bipolar technology 1 is quite different from that of the MOS technologies.
+Scaling of the bipolar technology1 is quite different from that of MOS technologies.
 For completeness, we include here a discussion of the scaling of bipolar devices, which may be of interest to those familiar with those technologies.

 Traditionally, bipolar circuits have been "fast" because their transit time was determined by the narrow base width of the bipolar devices.
-In the 1950's, technologists learned how to construct narrow bipolar transistor base regions by forming them as the difference between two impurity diffusion profiles.
+In the 1950's, technologists learned how to form bipolar transistor base regions as the difference between two impurity diffusion profiles.
 This technique allowed very precise control of the distance perpendicular to the silicon surface, and therefore permitted the construction of very thin base regions with correspondingly short transit times.
-Since current in a bipolar device flows perpendicular to the surface, both the current and the capacitance of such devices are decreased by the same factor as the device surface dimensions are scaled down, resulting in no change in delay time performance.
-The base widths of high performance bipolar devices is already as thin as device physics allows.
-For this reason, the delay times of bipolar devices is expected to remain approximately constant as their surface dimensions are scaled down.
+Since current in a bipolar device flows perpendicular to the surface, both the current and the capacitance of such devices are decreased by the same factor as the device surface dimensions are scaled down, resulting in no change in time performance.
+The base widths of high performance bipolar devices are already nearly as thin as device physics allows.
+For this reason, the delay times of bipolar circuits is expected to remain approximately constant as their surface dimensions are scaled down.

 The properties of bipolar devices may be analyzed as follows.
 The collector current is due to the diffusion of electrons from emitter to collector.
-For a minority carrier density N(x) varying linearly with distance x, from $N_0$ at the emitter to zero at the collector (where x=d), the current per unit area is:
+For a minority carrier density N(x) varying linearly with distance x, from N_0 at the emitter to zero at the collector (at x=d), the current I per unit area A is: